Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 - [**Cancel**](CancelPayment.md) - cancel the authorisation on an uncaptured payment(full payment).
 - [**Refund**](RefundPayment.md) - (partially) refund a payment back to the shopper.

+# Multi-tenancy

+`commercetools-adyen-integration` supports multi-tenancy to serve multiple Adyen merchant accounts/commercetools projects with one application instance.
+This architectural style leverages sharing and economies of scale to provide cost efficient hosting.

+Integration requires 2 tenant fields, in case any of both is not provided payment creation will be rejected.

+- Provide merchantAccount as a custom field called `adyenMerchantAccount` on create payment.
+- Provide commercetools project key as a custom field called `commercetoolsProjectKey` on create payment.

 # Bad Practices